GPT-Pedagogy/GPT-Pedagogy/readme.md

 ## Out Project

 GPT-3 is a Large Language Model which can be used to cheat students out of the opportunity to learn.
-Our intended use case of GPT enables transparent use of the technology between instructor and student, and will (hopefully) create a more active and participatory learning environment.
-Our long-term goal for higher education is along the lines of the UN SDG 4 i.e. “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”.
+Our intended use case of GPT enables the transparent use of the technology between instructor and student, and will (hopefully) create a more active and participatory learning environment.
+Our long-term goal for higher education is along the lines of the UN SDG 4:

+> “Ensure inclusive and equitable quality education and promote lifelong
+> learning opportunities for all”

 We view GPT as a way to create an adaptive learning experience which promotes the educational endeavor rather than detracts from it.

 ## Our Goal